aesara-devs/aesara/doc/dev_start_guide.rst

   `PEP257 <https://www.python.org/dev/peps/pep-0257/>`_ rules and follow the
   `Numpy docstring standard
   <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.

-* Split the docstrings in sections, according to the `Allowed docstring sections in Napoleon`_

 * To cross-reference other objects (e.g. reference other classes or methods) in the docstrings, use the